 Viruses, Trojans, and Worms… Oh, My!!

 The world is an imperfect place!
 Not just for humans, but for computers as well.
-In this day and age, it is almost impossible to use your computer without the risk of some sort of threat.
+In this day and age, it is almost impossible to use your computer without the risk of some sort of threat like malware.
 Whether that threat is hackers, thieves or the NSA.

 With such threats as these becoming an ever present reality, it is now more important than ever to protect your computer with adequate security software to prevent or reduce the risk of Malware.
 Makers of this type of software include Trend Micro, Kaspersky, Symantec and McAfee just to name a few.
 All of the above-mentioned companies have paid-for products, but there is also a slew of free products readily available online.
 But when choosing a product, remember: “You Get What You Pay For”.
 My recommendation would be to purchase your security software for greater peace of mind.
 If the product is free, then it can’t be the best there is.
 But, that is a matter of personal opinion.